luizfdias/pn-assignment/README.md

 ### Prerequisites

-.NET CORE 3 or above
-Internet connection and access to azure cloud
+.NET CORE 3 or above, internet connection and access to azure cloud.

 ### Configuration